bazelbuild/continuous-integration/buildkite/README.md

 [...]
 ```

-As a consequence, every future build for this pipeline will contain an additional "Buildifier" step that runs the latest version of Buildifier in "lint" mode.
+As a consequence, every future build for this pipeline will contain an additional "Buildifier" step that runs the latest version of Buildifier both in "lint" and "check" mode.

 ### Using multiple Workspaces in a single Pipeline